drstearns/tutorials/src/http/index.md

 The next part is the **host** which is the name of the computer we want to talk to.
 The host can be a domain name such as `example.com`, or it can be a sub-domain like `api.example.com` or `ischool.uw.edu`.
 Domain names have to be purchased from domain registrars, but once you register one, you can create as many sub-domains as you like and adjust them whenever necessary.

 To make a network connection, the client needs to translate the host name into a numeric IP address.
 It does this using the [Domain Name System (DNS)](https://en.wikipedia.org/wiki/Domain_Name_System).
 The DNS is a bit like a telephone book that one can use to resolve a host name to an IP address, and you can access it right from the command line.
-Open a new command-line window (Terminal on Mac or Git Bash/PowerShell on Windows) and type this command:
+Open a new command-line window (Terminal on Mac or Git Bash/Linux Subsystem on Windows) and type this command:

 ```bash
 nslookup ischool.uw.edu